-Buzzing with adrenaline after the cave’s sideways scramble, we assumed we’d conquered the biggest challenge of the hike.
+Buzzing with adrenaline after Well Cave’s sideways scramble, we assumed we’d conquered the biggest challenge of the hike.
 Wrong.

 Safety Note: Rock scrambling is dangerous in wet weather.
-Don’t attempt this climb if it has been raining, or if rain is forecast.
+Don’t attempt this climb if it’s been raining, or if rain is on the forecast.

 The razorback continues for about an hour before the descent into the valley.
-You’ll pass through the Farmyard campsite, a campsite for overnight hikers continuing to the Northern Razorback (other campsites in the area are Ned’s Gully Campsite and Cooks Mill, both accessible by car).
+You’ll pass through the Farmyard campground, a campsite for overnight hikers continuing to the Northern Razorback.
+Other campsites in the area are Ned’s Gully Campsite and Cooks Mill, both accessible by car.

 Then you’ll step into the lush greenery of the national park.
-Along the path you have the chance to see all the wildlife this walk has to offer.
-The Superb Lyrebird is common in this park and is easy to spot if you’re quiet.
+Along the path you have the chance to see all the wildlife this hike has to offer.
+The Superb Lyrebird is common in the Cathedral Ranges and is easy to spot if you’re quiet.
 Keep an eye out for these medium-sized, ground-dwelling, brown birds.

-The hike finishes with a rather unimpressive 4km walk along the Cerberus Road back to the carpark.
+The hike finishes with a rather unimpressive 4km hike along the Cerberus Road back to the car park.